DONA-club/flow/README.md

 ### 🌅 The Vision

 **Visualiser** is not a calendar—it's a **temporal repository and consciousness instrument** that reveals the invisible architecture of time itself.
-By rendering temporal flows as living, breathing circles synchronized with natural and project rhythms, Visualiser helps both humans and machines develop an intuitive, embodied relationship with temporal existence.
+By rendering temporal flows as living, breathing circles synchronized with natural and project rhythms, Visualiser enables **multi-party observation of a shared growth intention**—allowing teams, stakeholders, and systems to perceive the same temporal reality from their unique perspectives.

-This is the foundational manifestation of **DONA.club's broader ambition**: to master the quality of life across projects, organizations, and individuals through temporal intelligence. **Every project is a life**—and Visualiser is the heart of mastering that life.
+This is the foundational manifestation of **DONA.club's broader ambition**: to master quality of life across projects, organizations, and individuals through temporal intelligence. **Every project is a life**—and Visualiser is the heart of mastering that life, providing **elevation without constraint** for all participants.

 **Core Principles:**

+- **Multi-Party Temporal Observation**: Multiple actors (humans, machines, stakeholders) observe the same growth intention from different perspectives
+- **Elevation Without Constraint**: Integration contributes to gaining altitude and perspective without imposing rigid structures
+- **Project Quality of Life Mastery**: The temporal repository becomes the living memory of project health and evolution
 - **Temporal Repository**: Conserves and indexes chronological events for retrospective analysis and temporal relativity
 - **Multi-Scale Consciousness**: Operates from human circadian rhythms to machine decision horizons (embedded systems, sliding windows)
-- **Project Lifecycle Mastery**: Represents the complete temporal DNA of a project—every decision, every event, every rhythm
 - **Temporal Relativity**: Enables replay and reinterpretation of event chronologies across different time scales and perspectives
-- **Machine-Readable Time**: Designed for both human perception and high-level machine coordination protocols (MCP)

 ---